aficionssalvador/GitOnUniverseSolaris/Readme.md

 This document describes the installation and configuration process for a "git" server and a client on Unix Solaris Sparc.
 The communication protocol of choice is ssh.

+Remember to backup your server before doing these actions

 With the help of the google translator an English version is maintained.

 ## Installation